YusenFan/Ollama-Transcriber/IMPLEMENTATION-REFACTOR.md

 **Implementation Guide: Meeting Transcriber (Single Entry Point)**

-This guide outlines the steps to refactor your project, making `main.py` the sole script the user interacts with.

 **1. Refactor `transcribe.py` (Transcription Module):**

 *   **Core Transcription Logic:** `transcribe.py` will contain *only* the functions related to the core transcription process.
 These functions should be designed to be reusable and independent of user interaction or file I/O.